adeira/universe/src/sx/README.md

 ### Precise Flow types

-SX knows about every property which exists in CSS and tries to help with mistakes when writing the styles.
+SX knows about almost every property or rule which exists in CSS and tries to help with mistakes when writing the styles.

 ```jsx
 export function FlowComponent() {